Lilitha27/todo2/README.md

 A to do list that you can insert your tasks and deadline

-i used php ,javscript and css
+I used php ,javscript and css.

-you first need to create a account. you  need to have installed wamp,mamp or xamp for to use the to do list .
+You first need to create a login account.
+ You need to have internet access and have installed wamp,mamp or xamp for to use the to do list .